rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

     > basename(path.cwd)
     "example"
 ```

 ## Logging
 - Terraform logging can be enabled using the TF_LOG env.
-While applying, set TF_LOG="log level".
+- To set: `export TF_LOG="log level"`
 - The levels in decreasing order of verbosity are: TRACE, DEBUG, INFO, WARN or ERROR.
 - TF_LOG combines the core and provider logs.
 To enable logging granularly, use TF_LOG_CORE and _TF_LOG_PROVIDER
 - To save logs to a file, use TF_LOG_PATH